DataDog/integrations-core/torchserve/README.md

       - test.*
 ```

-This configuration will collect metrics for every model name that does not match the `test.*` regular expression, up to 100 models.
+This configuration collects metrics for every model name that does not match the `test.*` regular expression, up to 100 models.

 <div class="alert alert-info">You can use the `include` and `exclude` options in the same configuration.
 The `exclude` filters are applied after the `include` ones.</div>

-By default, the integration will retrieve the full list of the models every time the check runs.
-It's possible to cache this list using the `interval` option for increased performance of this check.
+By default, the integration retrieves the full list of the models every time the check runs.
+You can cache this list by using the `interval` option for increased performance of this check.

 <div class="alert alert-warning">Using the `interval` can also delays some metrics and events.</div>